-There are 15 different areas in Glasgow included in GoWell, one of which is Castlemilk.
-We have focussed our study on the eastern half of Castlemilk as shown on the map.
+There are 15 different areas in Glasgow included in GoWell – one of which is Castlemilk.
+We have focused our study on the eastern half of Castlemilk as shown on the map.

-We are interested in Castlemilk because it is part of the regeneration programme currently taking place in Glasgow.
-This may involve both internal and external improvements to people's homes and attempts to support communities with improved services and amenities.
-These activities provide an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhood.
+We are interested in Castlemilk because it is part of the regeneration programme taking place in Glasgow.
+This has involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
+These activities have provided an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhood.

 If you've been involved in one of our surveys you can find additional information about your participation here.

 We have conducted four surveys in Castlemilk to date: in 2006 in which 606 residents were interviewed; 2008 in which 496 residents were interviewed; 2011 in which 438 residents were interviewed; and 2015 in which 404 residents were interviewed.
 In total, 1,944 interviews took place.